-(1) Underwriting Profit is a non-GAAP Measure.
-See "Reconciliation of Non-GAAP Measures" for a reconciliation to (loss) income before tax and for additional information.
+(1) Underwriting Loss is a non-GAAP Measure.
+See "Reconciliation of Non-GAAP Measures" for a reconciliation to income (loss) before tax and for additional information.

 The Casualty Reinsurance segment focuses on lower volatility, proportional reinsurance which requires larger ceding commissions resulting in a higher commission expense than in our other segments.